A picture says more than a thousand words. And a video is even better. Here, you can find help videos that show you how to work with STAN.

 In October 2021, STAN was celebrating its 15th birthday!
-As a present to our users, we have created a brand new series of video tutorials covering every aspect of STAN.
+Due to this occasion, as a present to our users, we created a series of video tutorials covering every aspect of STAN!

 Video 1: Lecture unit "STAN and Uncertainties in MFA" from the course "226.054 Resource Management", recorded on November 08, 2018, at TU Wien (62 min)